 The Poker Night in America Poker Room at SugarHouse Casino lays claim to the title of Philadelphia’s first poker room.

 The room itself holds 28 tables.
 It runs tournaments six days a week and twice on Saturdays and Sundays.
-This is in addition to a huge slate of cash games.
+This is in addition to a considerable slate of cash games.

 The poker room’s affiliation with the Poker Night in America TV show sees it host televised events at the venue as well.